CumulusNetworks/docs/content/cumulus-netq-415/Installation-Management/Configure-Integrations/Integrate-with-Grafana.md

 1. {{<link title="Install NIC and DPU Agents" text="Install DOCA Telemetry Service (DTS)">}} on your ConnectX hosts or DPUs.

-2. Configure the DPU to send OTLP data by editing the `/opt/mellanox/doca/services/telemetry/config/dts_config.ini` file.
+2. Configure the DPU to send OpenTelemetry data by editing the `/opt/mellanox/doca/services/telemetry/config/dts_config.ini` file.
 Add the following line under the `IPC transport` section.
 Replace `TS-IP` with the IP address of your telemetry receiver.

 ```
 open-telemetry-receiver=http://<TS-IP>:30009/v1/metrics